mikaelsvensson/names-backend/README.md

         key-store-provider: SUN
         key-store-type: JKS

+You also need to activate the Spring profile `localhttps` by adding this to your start command:

+    --spring.profiles.active=localhttps,...

 The key store file `ssl-server.jks` already exists in `names-backend-service/src/main/resources/ssl-server.jks`, so no need to create it.

 For reference, this is how `ssl-server.jks` was once created: